-Then, make sure the user is in the group “jira-servicedesk-users”.
+- Make sure the user is in the group “jira-servicedesk-users”.

-Next, add the user to a project you want to sync Halp with and ensure that it is a member of the “Service Desk Team” role:
+- Add the user to the project(s) you want to sync with Halp and ensure that it is a member of the “Service Desk Team” role:

 From the Jira settings console, navigate to System > WebHooks.